kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- END SLIDES -->

-With good IDE's for \LaTeX\ this could be made acceptable, although they still hinder a writer's flow.
+With good IDEs for \LaTeX\ this isn't as bad as it looks, although they still hinder the writer's flow.
-The biggest problem with \LaTeX\ however are probably the error messages.
-Most of the time they are near useless, and sometimes they are even borderline cryptic.
-With practice and experience one can figure out ways to work with \LaTeX\ but beginners will still have a hard time.
+Over time and with experience, one can become proficient in \LaTeX.

-Once you invest the time to learn \LaTeX\ I can't think of any reason why you would go back to Word.
+And once you invest the time to learn \LaTeX\ I can't think of any reason why you would go back to Word.
+But it is likely that beginners will have a hard time getting started.
-However, if you cannot afford to experiment with \LaTeX, are you resigned to Word?
+So, if you cannot afford to experiment with \LaTeX, are you resigned to Word?
 I don't think so.
 Markdown to the rescue!